Google Trusted Stores Merchant Guidelines

 Technical Overview and Requirements

 Merchants must integrate certain code on their website that allows Google to monitor website activity and transactions and to display the Program’s visual elements.
-Merchants must also provide shipment tracking information to Google so Google can evaluate shipping performance.
 The following describes the integration requirements.

 Program Badge on Every Page